uldahlalex/uldahlalex.websocket.boilerplate/README.md

     {
         try
         {
-            //STEP 2: ADD THIS LINE TO INVOKE THE EVENT HANDLER await app.InvokeClientEventHandler(services, socket, message);
+            //STEP 2: ADD THIS LINE TO INVOKE THE EVENT HANDLER WHEN RECEIVING A MESSAGE await app.InvokeClientEventHandler(services, socket, message);
         }
         catch (Exception e)